 Can I have treatment instead of watchful waiting?

 Talk to your doctor or nurse about all your options.
 They can explain your test results and discuss your treatment options with you.
-You should have all the information you need before making a decision.

 What are the advantages and disadvantages of watchful waiting?